 The cost of orthodontic treatment can vary greatly, depending on the type of orthodontic appliances or system used.
 Traditional metal braces will be priced differently than Invisalign.
 For pricing information, please set up a consultation with Village Center Dentistry.

 To inquire about financing orthodontic treatment, please give us a call or send an email today.

-The type and severity of your orthodontic problem will factor into whether braces, Invisalign or ClearCorrect is right for you.
+The type and severity of your orthodontic problem will factor into whether braces or Invisalign is right for you.
 It is best to consult with Dr. Santoro about your individual concerns and treatment goals and ask about her recommendations for your case.

 Traditional braces may be a good option if you have a complex orthodontic problem, are worried about losing removable trays or do not want to change them out frequently.